-When my husband looked at his original vision for the business and where he was when he closed the doors, he could easily see how far off track he had gotten.
+When my husband looked at his original vision for the business and where he was at when he closed the doors, he saw how far off track he had gotten.
 It wasn’t a sudden derailment, just a subtle track shift that took him in a direction he never intended to go.

 Everything we do takes us closer to one thing and away from another.
 We have to be deliberate about the tasks and choices before us.
 Mere human effort is not enough; we must be intentional about our days and be good stewards of our time and gifts.

 Every decision, every choice, is a seed.
 The thoughts and actions that we plant to bear fruit.
 If we want a healthy harvest, we need to make careful, deliberate, and prayerful decisions.
 My husband learned this the hard way, and while he is excited about the unique business opportunity the Lord is leading him to, he’s not rushing into it as he did with his previous business.

 Currently, my husband is spending time in prayer and writing out his vision for the new business.
 When you have a clear vision for something, all the little decisions get very easy.
 He knows he cannot be careless about everyday decisions; he must be intentional and have his clearly defined target in sight.

 Are you working day and night with no real satisfaction?
 God intended for us to enjoy our labor.
 Evaluate your core values and passions.
 Take a closer look at where you may have gotten off track.
 Be clear about your life mission; then put the rudder in the water, turn and say, “That’s where I’m going—that’s my target.”

 You may have made mistakes, but we serve a God of second chances.
 Be intentional with your words, actions, and time and you will discover that you are working smarter, not harder…and loving it.